zero-to-mastery/coding_challenge-43/README.md

 We have created a special area for the ZTM community to share their solutions and code each day, see what others have done, and vote for your favourite solution.
 We even have a leaderboard!

 ## How to participate:
 ### (This event starts December 1st, 2021 but you can join anytime.
-Solutions submitted on the day of the of the puzzle reveal will receive extra points!)
+Solutions submitted on the day of the puzzle reveal will receive extra points!)
 1. Go to https://aoc.zerotomastery.io/ and click on the **ABOUT** to find out more about the challenge and how to participate.
 2. Go to https://adventofcode.com/ and start with problem #1!
 Each day starting Dec 1st, 2021 a new problem will be unlocked but you have to do them in order!
 3. Once you finish one puzzle/question, you can share your code and solution with the community, or check out what others in the ZTM community have done.
 You can even vote on your favourite solutions!
 You can [follow this video on how to submit your solution](https://www.loom.com/share/7310b6e83bcc4922b25023b62d173611).